Osiris-Team/AutoPlug-Client/docs/FAQ.md

 3. Replace the `autoplug-web-ip` with the ip/domain your AutoPlug-Web server is running from, for example `my-autoplug-web.com`.
 4. Restart the client, or enter `.con reload`.
 5. Voila.
 Now the client connects to your AutoPlug-Web, instead of the default one.

+### What are the differences to autoplug.one?
+- Daily license check, that requires internet connection.
+Without a valid license you cannot run it.
+- Self-signed certificate is always generated and used for SSL, instead of [ACME](https://github.com/shred/acme4j).
+- Payment services initialisation is optional.
+- All users are premium by default.
+- Sent mails are not encrypted.
+- /store is blank.